-- exception websockets.exceptions.AbortHandshake (status, headers, body=b") Exception raised to abort a handshake and return a HTTP response. - exception websockets.exceptions.ConnectionClosed (code, reason) Exception raised when trying to read or write on a closed connection.
+- exception websockets.exceptions.AbortHandshake (status, headers, body=b") Exception raised to abort a handshake and return a HTTP response. - exception websockets.exceptions.CancelHandshake Exception raised to cancel a handshake when the connection is closed. - exception websockets.exceptions.ConnectionClosed (code, reason) Exception raised when trying to read or write on a closed connection.